BiDAlab/UWF4DR-Benchmark/src/models/README.md

-# Model Architectures and Loading Utilities
+# Model Loading Utilities and Architecture Definitions

-This directory contains model architecture definitions and utility functions used to load pretrained deep learning models for evaluation.
+This directory contains model construction and loading utilities used by the evaluation pipelines of the UWF4DR benchmark.

-The code in this directory supports the backbone architectures considered in the experimental protocol described in the associated paper, but **does not store any trained model weights**.
+It provides lightweight builders and standardized interfaces for loading pretrained models corresponding to the architectures evaluated in the associated paper.

 ---